 A. Economic Development:

-Creating at least 80,000 square feet ofLI/M Zone space envisioned to provide meaningful employment opportunities within the community and revenue generation to the City.
+50,000 square feet of light industrial manufacturing space, at least 30,000 square feet of RV park/recreational space and 2,000 or greater square feet of office space for park management and recreational rentals within the LI/M Zone are envisioned to provide meaningful employment opportunities within the community and revenue generation to the City.
 In a mutual effort maximize the footprint of the Project and complete the Larson Ave Extension (defined below) in a timely manner, the City shall permit Developer, and grant to Developer any rights necessary, to expand and/or alter the existing infiltration system(s) serving the existing vacuum station on the Parent Parcel to fulfill stormwater management requirements.

 B. Roads:

 Design and Construction of Larson Extension: The terms of this Agreement satisfy the requirements set forth in CMC 15.56.190.
 In lieu of transportation impact fees otherwise collectible by the City in connection with the Project, and in full satisfaction of Developer's off-site traffic mitigation obligation, including, without limitation, those set forth in CMC Section 15.56.190 developer shall design, engineer and construct an extension of Larson Ave along the eastern boundary, to the southern boundary, of the Property ("Larson Ave Extension") including curb, gutter and sidewalk along both sides of the street.
-Within ninety (90) days following the Effective Date, the City and Developer will work diligently to prepare mutually acceptable design and construction standards and specifications for the Larson Ave Extension that are consistent with the nature of the Project.
+The City of Carnation’s Street and Storm Water System Standards will be adhered to in the design and construction of the project.
+Within ninety (90) days following the Effective Date, the City and Developer will work diligently to prepare mutually acceptable design and construction standards and specifications for the Larson Ave Extension that are consistent with the nature of the Project and the Street and Storm Water System Standards.

 NE 40th Connector.
 This element includes extending Larson Ave to NE 40th Street for purposes of extending Larson Ave to a controlled stop-sign intersection with NE 40th Street.
-This element includes road, sidewalks and gutters to follow City Standards that apply.
+This element includes road, sidewalks and gutters to follow City Street and Storm Water System Standards.
 The Developer will design, engineer and construct the equivalent cost of a 490 lineal foot southern extension of complete street.
 This element is contingent upon city acquisition of public right of way.

-For the avoidance of doubt, Developer's obligations to (i) design, engineer, and construct the Larson Ave Extension; and (ii) design and engineer the NE 40th Connector shall fully satisfy any and all obligations Developer may have to pay any transportation impact fees, under any applicable law or legal theory, regardless of whether the City acquires Properties and/or Developer constructs the NE 40th Connector.
+For the avoidance of doubt, Developer's obligations to (i) design, engineer, and construct the Larson Ave Extension to City standards; and (ii) design and engineer the NE 40th Connector which shall fully satisfy any and all obligations Developer may have to pay any transportation impact fees, under any applicable law or legal theory, regardless of whether the City acquires Properties and/or Developer constructs the NE 40th Connector.

-Finally, Developer will exercise good faith efforts to facilitate a meeting between the owner of the needed Properties and the City in connection with the City's efforts to acquire that property.
+Finally, Developer will exercise good faith efforts to facilitate a meeting between the owner of the needed Properties and the City in connection with the City's efforts to acquire the property(s) and/or public right of way easement.
 If the City acquires the needed Properties within five (5) years of the Closing Date (per the Purchase and Sale Agreement dated 8.30.2023, then Developer will construct at its own cost, the NE 40th Connector to NE 40th Street.

 In the event the City does not obtain the needed properties within 5 years of closing in order to connect Larson to NE 40th Street, then Developer will provide City with all design, CAD and engineering files for the design, engineering and construction of the extension.

-The Developer shall design, engineer, and construct the road connecting Larson to NE 40Th within 3 years of City's land acquisition of the needed Properties.
+The Developer shall design, engineer, and construct the road connecting Larson to NE 40th within 3 years of City's land acquisition of the needed Properties.
 Failure to complete this element within stated timeline is addressed in 3.2.i